shaleenbathla/flask-gad/README.md

 ## Development Environment : UBUNTU ##

-#check if python and pip is installed and install it
+#check if python and pip is installed and install it using:

 sudo apt-get install python3 python3-pip

 # flask : web framework for python